SEMICeu/STR-AP/prototype/5. Documentation for stakeholders/Member States.md

 ### User Story 2: Unit Listing

 The second user story focuses on the process of listing a rental unit on an STR platform.
 However, since this process does not involve any direct actions by the Competent Authority (CA), it is not elaborated further in this version of the report.
 The primary responsibility for ensuring compliance during the listing process lies with the host and the STR platform, with the CA playing a more passive role in this particular user story.

 Regarding the User Stories related to activity data sharing and the sharing of flagged listings, we make the distinction between Member States who have multiple (regional) Competent Authorities and those having only one national Competent Authority.

 **Scenario A - Member States with multiple Competent Authorities**

 The following user stories have been divided into 2 scenario’s.
 The first scenario (A) relates to Member States with multiple Competent Authority (CA) the second (B) refers to a national level CA.

-Scenario A - MS with multiple CA’s: User Story 3.1: Activity Data Sharing This user story focuses on how the Competent Authority (CA) manages and retrieves activity data submitted by STR platforms.
+Scenario A - MS with multiple CA’s: User Story 3.1: Activity Data Sharing

+This user story focuses on how the Competent Authority (CA) manages and retrieves activity data submitted by STR platforms.
 The CA plays a crucial role in ensuring that the data received corresponds to rental units within its jurisdiction.

-When STR platforms submit activity data through the Single Digital Entry Point (SDEP), this data initially lacks a direct association with a specific CA. To assign the correct CA-ID, the SDEP uses the GET/RegistrationNumbers endpoint.
+When STR platforms submit activity data through the Single Digital Entry Point (SDEP), this data initially lacks a direct association with a specific Competent Authority.
+To assign the correct , the SDEP uses the GET/RegistrationNumbers endpoint.
 This call allows the SDEP to cross-reference the registration numbers linked to the activity data with the base registry of the CA(s) in the Member State.
-If the registration number is present in the CA's registry, the system assigns the corresponding CA-ID to the activity data records.
+If the registration number is present in the CA's registry, the system assigns the corresponding competentAuthorityId_validated and competentAuthorityName_validated to the activity data records.

 This process ensures that each piece of activity data is accurately attributed to the appropriate jurisdiction.
-Once the CA-ID is assigned, the Competent Authority can retrieve and manage the activity data that pertains specifically to its area of responsibility, enabling effective monitoring and enforcement of the STR regulations within its jurisdiction.
+Once the competentAuthorityId_validated is assigned, the Competent Authority can retrieve and manage the activity data that pertains specifically to its area of responsibility, enabling effective monitoring and enforcement of the STR regulations within its jurisdiction.

 <p align="center">
   <img src="images/MS1.png" alt="STR framework">